 Likes & Dislikes

 It’s safe to say that Dakota loves food.
-He eats in a sub-enclosure, so he can’t steal Powder and Sugar‘s meals.
+He used to eat in a sub-enclosure, so he wouldn’t steal his former habitat mate’s meals.
 He also loves tearing apart his enrichment treats.
 He is one of our most social rescues, and loves meeting new people, unlike most high-content wolf-dogs who are often shy.

 In 2006, shortly after we rescued the litter of Arctic wolf pups (Storm, Sugar, Powder, Alice, Thunder, and Sabine), a friend of Wild Spirit called to see if we were interested in more puppies.
 A litter of 8 Arctic-Timber crosses had been born in Oregon to a man who did not know what to do with them.
 We explained that we really had our hands full already and wouldn’t be able to take them.
 However, a former staff member who was planning to open a sanctuary in Ohio was eager to take the Artic-Timber litter.
 Out of the 8 pups in the litter, 3 were sold to private owners and the other 5 were brought to Wild Spirit for temporary housing while their rescuer made arrangements to come pick them up.
 Unfortunately, his plans to open a sanctuary fell through, and Wild Spirit ended up keeping the 5 puppies: 3 boys and 2 girls, named Forest, Dakota, Brutus, Savannah, and Sassy.
 Since they were only a week apart in age from our Arctic puppies, we put them together and let them grow up as one big family.